Prem203/EventHusk/README.md

    node Query-5.js
    ```

-## Explanation of Queries

-Each query file performs a different type of MongoDB operation:
-- **Query-1.js**: Uses MongoDB's aggregation framework to perform a lookup and count attendees per event.
-- **Query-2.js**: Uses complex search criteria with `$or` operators to filter events based on organizer, venue, and RSVP deadlines.
-- **Query-3.js**: Counts RSVP entries by projecting the size of the `rsvp` array for a specific user.
-- **Query-4.js**: Updates a document using `$set` to change the RSVP status conditionally.
-- **Query-5.js**: Filters venues based on availability, resource type, and capacity using a straightforward find query.
+---

 ## Troubleshooting

-- **MongoDB Connection Issues**: Ensure MongoDB is running locally.
+- **MongoDB Connection Issues**:
+  Ensure MongoDB is running locally.
 The `uri` in each query file is set to `"mongodb://localhost:27017"`.
-If your MongoDB instance is configured differently, update this URI.
+If your MongoDB instance is configured differently, update this URI in the application and query files.

-- **Data Not Returning**: If any query returns an empty result, double-check the criteria in the query to ensure it matches the values in your dataset.
+- **Data Not Returning**:
+  If any query returns an empty result, double-check the criteria in the query to ensure it matches the values in your dataset.
 You can view the data directly in MongoDB to verify.

+- **Application Errors**:
+  If the application throws errors, ensure all dependencies are installed and the MongoDB database is correctly populated with the required collections (`events`, `venues`, `users`).

+---

 ## License